OpenEvalProject/evals/manuscripts/elife-54355/v2/manuscript.md

 Figure 4—figure supplement 1B shows an alignment of protein sequences for Cdc3 homologs from the fungal species listed above.
 As ScCdc3 is predicted to be unable to hydrolyze GTP (Sirajuddin et al., 2009), we also included for comparison human SEPT2 and SEPT9, because for these septins crystal structures are available of non-native G homodimers in the ‘GTP state’ (bound to the non-hydrolyzable GTP analog GppNHp or GTPγS, respectively).
 Only 16 residues were distinctly different between a group including S. cerevisiae and the two species that cannot tolerate Cdc10 loss, and the group of species that tolerate CDC10 deletion.
 For six of these residues, the changes reflect substitutions with strong predicted effects on amino acid properties (polarity, charge, size, etc.).
 One of these non-conservative variants lies in the C-terminal extension, which is disordered in septin crystal structures.
 Based on the crystal structures of SEPT2•GppNHp and SEPT9•GTPγS, all of the other five non-conservative variants cluster near the G interface (Figure 4B), and one of these residues – corresponding to Thr302 in ScCdc3 – is an Arg in eight of the nine species that tolerate Cdc10 loss (Figure 4—figure supplement 1B).
 Moreover, in the SEPT2•GppNHp structure the Gdm group of the corresponding Arg in SEPT2 is located in the same place where our in silico docking results predicted that Gdm binds to Cdc3, between Thr302 and His262 (Figure 4).
 Together, these findings strongly support the idea that Gdm promotes Cdc3 homodimerization by occupying the same site in the Cdc3 G interface that in other septins is occupied by the Gdm moiety of an Arg side chain.
 This Arg residue was likely substituted to Thr during the evolution of the fungal lineage that includes S. cerevisiae, A. gossypii, and K. lactis, concomitant with loss of Cdc10-less hexamers in these yeasts.

-## GdnHCl promotes higher-order septin assembly in A. gossypii cells lacking Cdc10
+### GdnHCl promotes higher-order septin assembly in A. gossypii cells lacking Cdc10

 Our phylogenetic comparisons predicted that Gdm should act similarly on the A. gossypii Cdc3 homolog to promote AgCdc3 homodimerization in the absence of Cdc10.
 To test this prediction, we exposed A. gossypii cells lacking CDC10 to GdnHCl and assessed higher-order septin assembly by monitoring the localization of Shs1-GFP expressed in the same cells.
 As reported previously (Helfer and Gladfelter, 2006), in cdc10∆ cells in the absence of GdnHCl Shs1-GFP fluorescence was cytoplasmic and diffuse (Figure 5).
 Addition of GdnHCl restored the localization of Shs1-GFP to branch points and hyphal tips (Figure 5), the same pattern observed in WT cells (Helfer and Gladfelter, 2006).
 Thus the ability of GdnHCl to promote septin function in the absence of Cdc10, and the loss of Arg at the position corresponding to ScCdc3 Thr302, are both conserved over >100 m years of evolution.

 ![Figure 5.](https://cdn.elifesciences.org/articles/54355/elife-54355-fig5-v2.jpg)

-**Figure 5.:** cdc10∆ in A. gossypii.AgSHS1-GFP Agcdc10∆ strain AG135 was grown with shaking for 15 hr at 37°C in complete (AFM) medium, after which the culture was split in two and GdnHCl was added to one aliquot to 30 mM final concentration.
+**Figure 5.:** AgSHS1-GFP Agcdc10∆ strain AG135 was grown with shaking for 15 hr at 37°C in complete (AFM) medium, after which the culture was split in two and GdnHCl was added to one aliquot to 30 mM final concentration.
 Cells were imaged after an additional 3 hr growth with shaking.
 Purple rectangles indicate the approximate region enlarged at right (‘Zoom’).
 Scale bar, 10 μm.

-## Chemical rescue of cdc10 by Gdm derivatives
+### Chemical rescue of cdc10 by Gdm derivatives

 To better understand the molecular details of Gdm ‘rescue’ of Arg-substituted mutants, earlier in vitro Gdm studies also tested other small molecules with similar chemical properties, including urea and the GdnHCl derivatives aminoguanidine (Pimagedine, here ‘aGdnHCl’) and N-ethylguanidine (‘eGdnHCl’) (Rynkiewicz and Seaton, 1996).
 We undertook an analogous approach to study GdnHCl rescue of the cdc10(D182N) TS phenotype.